Signs which could indicate potential swallowing difficulties include:

 - Recurrent chest infections (due to food or liquid entering the respiratory tract)

-- Coughing during or after swallowing
+- Coughing before, during or after swallowing

 - A rattling or gurgling voice (after liquids in particular).
 The voice may sound hoarse or ‘wet’